 There is no limit on the number of boxes that may be shipped.
 These packages will be held in the mailroom in the basement of Weigle Hall and can be picked up during office hours.
 Any items needed right away, such as bedding, should not be sent ahead.

-Although majority of students bring their own cell phones, dorm rooms are also equipped with phones that can receive incoming calls and make local calls.
+Although majority of students bring their own cell phones, residential rooms are also equipped with phones that can receive incoming calls and make local calls.

 To call a student: The main college number is 505-984-6000.
 Callers to that number can be connected to any residence.
 In an emergency, the Assistant Dean’s Office or the Public Safety Office will locate a student.

-All freshmen students living on campus are required to be on the 21-meal plan.
+All new students living on campus are required to be on the 21-meal plan.
 Meals are served in the Dining Hall seven days a week.
 A variety of foods is offered at every meal, including gluten free, vegetarian, and vegan options.

 The Coffee Shop is located in Peterson Student Center.
 Snacks and meals can be purchased there all day and during some evening hours during the week.
 There are also a variety of snack and drink machines on campus.

 Coffee Shop Hours (subject to change):

 The services of the Student Health Office are available to all students regardless of their health insurance provider.
 (Students must be covered by health insurance; for questions, contact the Health Center at 505-984-6418.)

 Three therapists are also on staff.
 Appointments can be made directly by students.
 The therapist makes appointments with the psychiatrist as necessary.

 The student ID is required for students to access essential campus services and facilities, including meal plan, package pickup, and building access.
-Freshmen will receive their ID card upon registration and should carry the card at all times while on campus.
+New students will receive their ID card upon registration and should carry the card at all times while on campus.
 Broken or worn cards may be replaced at no cost, and lost cards for $5.